ArtifexSoftware/aptest/README.rst

     for building, and the second location used for testing.
 This allows packages on https://pypi.org to be tested, for example:

-        ``aptest.py -i pymupdf pip: -i pymupdf PyMuPDF build test`` Test current pymupdf release with testsuite in ``PyMuPDF/tests``.
+        ``aptest.py -i pymupdf_core pip: -i pymupdf_core PyMuPDF build test``
+            Test current pymupdf-core release with testsuite in ``PyMuPDF/tests``.

-        ``aptest.py -i pymupdf pip: -i pymupdf git: build test`` Test current pymupdf release with testsuite in current git.
+        ``aptest.py -i pymupdf_core pip: -i pymupdf_core git: build test``
+            Test current pymupdf-core release with testsuite in current PyMuPDF git.

 .. _upper-case-package names:

     **Using upper-case package names**

-    If a package is specified using an upper-case name, the package location is stored in a separate list that is only used if `--use-release-args`_ is specified.
-This is typically used in `~/.aptest`_ to simplify making releases.
+    If a package is specified using an upper-case name, the package location is stored in a separate list.

+    * This separate list is used by `--release-*`_.
+    * It is also used if a package location is ``@`` (see above).

     **Aliases**